 When travelling with an assistance animal, please contact your airline/travel agent to advise them of your requirements and to access their guidelines for facilitation and carriage.

 Guests travelling with a guide or assistance dog whose accreditation falls within the specified categories must provide appropriate and current guide or assistance dog ID cards or documents at check-in.

-Assistance animals such as guide dogs and companion dogs are welcome at Launceston Airport.
+Assistance animals such as guide dogs are welcome at Launceston Airport.
 These dogs are welcome to accompany you in all areas within the terminal buildings and airport grounds.

-An external grassed area for assistance with animal toileting management is provided at the southern end of the terminal (adjacent to the exit of the short term carpark.
-See plans on page 20).
+An external grassed area for assistance with animal toileting management is provided at the southern end of the terminal (adjacent to the exit of the short term carpark).

 Assistance animals will be subject to screening prior to entry to the sterile area.
 Standard Operating Procedures apply to the screening or assistance animals and screening point operators at Launceston Airport controlled screening point have been provided with training in regard to the screening of assistance animals.
 These procedures may involve a pat- down search or a search with a hand held metal detector; of the assistance animals’ harness.

 Enhanced public announcement systems have been installed within the terminal.

 For Deaf people and people with a hearing impairment, Launceston Airport has provided hearing augmentation (low loss audio frequency induction loops) throughout the floor of the public areas of the terminal building; with the exception of under the floor area immediately in front of the screening point.

 All changes in airline boarding status are provided on the Flight Information Displays (FID’s) located throughout the terminal building.
 Additional flight information may be provided as short messages under the flight information by the airline carrier.